Philosemitism: Prevalence

+In Europe

+Germany

+Iris Dekel writes that in twenty-first-century Germany, philosemitism "is performed in three interconnected social domains: institutional, where state institutions declare their commitment to protecting Jews as a religious minority; group, where the contingent relations between love for the Jews and exclusionary statements about them appears, mostly in casting Jews as both strange and unknown and embraced; and individual, where individuals exhibit positive sentiments toward Jews as an ideal collective".

+Poland

+While Jews had lived in Poland since before his reign, King Casimir III the Great allowed them to settle in Poland in great numbers and protected them as people of the king.
+About 70 percent of the world's European Jews, or Ashkenazi, can trace their ancestry to Poland due to Casimir's reforms.
+Casimir's legendary Jewish mistress Esterka remains unconfirmed by direct historical evidence, but belief in her and her legacy is widespread and prolific.
+South of the Old Town of Kraków King Casimir established the independent royal city of Kazimierz, which for many centuries was a place where ethnic Polish and Jewish cultures coexisted and intermingled.

 Czechoslovakia

-The case of the myths created around the supposed special relationship between Tomáš Garrigue Masaryk, the founding father of Czechoslovakia, and influential Jews from the U.S. or elsewhere, myths created by Masaryk and adopted in amended forms by Czechoslovak Jews, let cultural historian Martin Wein quote Zygmunt Bauman's and Artur Sandauer's concept of an "allosemitic" worldview, in which, in Wein's words, "antisemitism and philosemitism overlap and share stereotypes, producing exaggerated disregard or admiration for Jews or Judaism."
-In this sense, Wein quotes Masaryk's statements about a decisive Jewish influence over the press, and him mentioning Jews and freemasons in the same breath, when it came to lobbies he allegedly managed to win over.
+There are a variety of myths created around the supposed special relationship between Tomáš Garrigue Masaryk, the founding father of Czechoslovakia, and influential Jews from the U.S. or elsewhere.
+These myths, created by Masaryk and adopted in amended forms by Czechoslovak Jews, influenced cultural historian Martin Wein to cite Zygmunt Bauman's and Artur Sandauer's concept of an "allosemitic" worldview.
+Here, in Wein's words, "antisemitism and philosemitism overlap and share stereotypes, producing exaggerated disregard or admiration for Jews or Judaism."
+In this sense, Wein quotes Masaryk's statements about a decisive Jewish influence over the press, and him mentioning Jews and freemasons in the same breath, when it came to lobbies Masaryk allegedly managed to win over.

-Asia

-Very few Jews live in East Asian countries, but Jews are viewed in an especially positive light in some of them, partly owing to their shared wartime experiences during the Second World War.
-Examples include South Korea, Japan, and China.
-In general, Jews are positively stereotyped as intelligent, business-savvy and committed to family values and responsibility, while in the Western world, the first of the two aforementioned stereotypes more often have the negatively interpreted equivalents of guile and greed.
-In South Korean primary schools the Talmud is mandatory reading.
-According to Mary J. Ainslie, philosemitism in China is "part of a civilizationist narrative designed to position China as globally central and superior".
+In the Americas

 United States

 Mark Twain's essay Concerning the Jews has been described as philosemitic.
 Israeli scholar Bennet Kravitz states that one could just as easily hate Jews for the reasons Twain gives for admiring them.
 In fact, Twain's essay was cited by Nazi sympathizers in the 1930s.
 Kravitz concludes, "The flawed logic of 'Concerning the Jews' and all philo-Semitism leads to the anti-Semitic beliefs that the latter seeks to deflate".

+Philosemitic ideas have also been promoted by some American Evangelicals due to the influence of Dispensationalism, with some interpretations being considered anti-semitic.